 All parts of the cannabis plant are prohibited by law, excluding the oil extracted from its seeds.
 If caught using or possessing it, the offender may receive a 20-year prison sentence or a fine of 5,650,000 Israel Shekels (approximately $1.5 million).

-However, in April 2019, this law was changed.
+In April 2019, the law was changed for using and possessing cannabis for personal use.
 A partial decriminalisation was introduced, meaning that use and possession of cannabis in ‘small amounts’ in the individual’s personal home was no longer an offence.
 Now, possessing small amounts in public results in a fine of around $275 for a first-time offence, which is doubled for a second offence.
 A third offence results in a criminal investigation, or loss of a driving or gun licence.
 Currently, ‘small amounts’ are defined as anything under 15 grams.